silverailscolo/ejb/_pages/en-us/trains-tips.md

 <div class="card mx-auto mb-3 p-3" style="max-width: 90%;">

-<h2>Build a housing for the Digitrax DS52 stationary decoder</h2>
+<h2>Housing the DS52</h2>

-The Digitrax DS52 stationary decoder consists of a PCB with a connector.
-After programming, it seemed wise to put it inside a decent enclosure to reduce dust and accidental damage.
+Put your Digitrax DS52 stationary decoders inside a decent enclosure.

 <a href='{{ "/blog/2012/ds52-housing/" | relative_url }}'>See this blog post</a>